jpurma/Kataja/index.md

 Kataja can be used in presentations or lectures, live in location, or streamed or recorded from your desktop.

 Each Kataja file is a set of 'slides', independent trees or groups of them.
-Everything done with the trees creates a visual response or animation, to help the audience to follow what has happened.
+Everything done with the trees creates a visual response or animation, to help the audience to follow what is being done.
+Non-syntactic elements such as glosses, arrows, annotations and groupings can be added on a view and they behave smart when the visualisation changes.
 Kataja even has a facecam widget to ease setting up recording or streaming.

 {% include image name="facecam.jpg" caption="Show and tell with Kataja and a nonsensical structure" %}